functionalscript/functionalscript/issues/publish.md

 Warnings (not blocking CI):

-- out of date lock files, such as `package-lock.json`, `Cargo.lock`.
+- out of date lock files, such as `package-lock.json` and `Cargo.lock`.